 A graduate of Yale University, Zinsmeister did further studies at Trinity College Dublin in Ireland.
 During college he won national rowing championships in both the U.S. and Ireland.
 He has given hundreds of public lectures, originated a weekly radio commentary syndicated to 100 stations, and appeared often on a wide variety of national television and radio programs.
 He has lived, worked, or traveled in 40 countries, and nearly every U.S. state.
 He has held the highest U.S. security clearance.

 Zinsmeister is married and has three grown children.
-He is an active outdoorsman, has taken many extended wilderness backpacking trips, enjoys tandem trail riding, and swims, hikes, boats, and bikes often.
-He has been an avid photographer, woodworker, collector of fossils, minerals, coral, and insects, builder of numerous houses and boats, gardener and keeper of hens, has taught Sunday school, and sung in church choirs.
-He currently lives on a boat in the Sea Islands of South Carolina.
+He is an active outdoorsman, has taken many extended wilderness backpacking trips, enjoys tandem trail riding, and swims, hikes, boats, and bikes every week.
+He has built eight houses and one houseboat, and been an avid woodworker, forester, gardener, and keeper of hens.
+His hobbies include photography and collecting fossils, minerals, coral, and insects, and he has taught Sunday school and sung in church choirs.
+He currently lives in a homestead he built in the Adirondack mountains of New York, and on a boat in the Sea Islands of South Carolina.

 A graduate of Yale University, Zinsmeister did further studies at Trinity College Dublin in Ireland.
 During college he won national rowing championships in both the U.S. and Ireland.
 He has given hundreds of public lectures, originated a weekly radio commentary syndicated to 100 stations, and appeared often on a wide variety of national television and radio programs.
 He has lived, worked, or traveled in 40 countries, and nearly every U.S. state.
 He has held the highest U.S. security clearance.

 Zinsmeister is married and has three grown children.
-He is an active outdoorsman, has taken many extended wilderness backpacking trips, enjoys tandem trail riding, and swims, hikes, boats, and bikes often.
-He has been an avid photographer, woodworker, collector of fossils, minerals, coral, and insects, builder of numerous houses and boats, gardener and keeper of hens, has taught Sunday school, and sung in church choirs.
-He currently lives on a boat in the Sea Islands of South Carolina.
+He is an active outdoorsman, has taken many extended wilderness backpacking trips, enjoys tandem trail riding, and swims, hikes, boats, and bikes every week.
+He has built eight houses and one houseboat, and been an avid woodworker, forester, gardener, and keeper of hens.
+His hobbies include photography and collecting fossils, minerals, coral, and insects, and he has taught Sunday school and sung in church choirs.
+He currently lives in a homestead he built in the Adirondack mountains of New York, and on a boat in the Sea Islands of South Carolina.